willbchang/alfred-run-in-terminal/README.md

    $ echo Hello $(whoami)
      $    echo Alfred Loves You!
   ```
-- Open selected file/folder from Finder or Alfred File Browser.
+- `cd` selected file/folder from Finder or Alfred File Browser.
   1. **Enable Quick Search Mode** in `Features -> File Action`.
   2. Launch Alfred and press <kbd>spacebar</kbd> or input a single quote.
   3. Move the highlight block to the destination folder.